HIV Treatment: The Challenges for Older Adults

 The challenges related to diagnosing

 in older adults have been well documented.
 Both doctors and their patients can sometimes feel uncomfortable discussing risk factors, such as unprotected sex and injection drug use.
-Also, symptoms of HIV can mimic symptoms of other conditions common in older adults.
+Also, symptoms of HIV can mimic symptoms of other conditions that are common in older adults.

-Once a diagnosis is made, however, there are additional challenges for older adults with HIV and the doctors who treat them.
+After a diagnosis is made, however, there are additional challenges for older adults with HIV and the doctors who treat them.
 The most effective combination of drugs can interact with medications these adults frequently take for a host of other conditions, such as

 high blood pressure

 The protease inhibitors that are a critical part of treating HIV inhibit an enzyme in the liver that metabolizes other medications, raising the risk of drug interactions.